dhanrajdadhich78/finaura/README.md

-# Blockchain Bank
+# Finaura Bank
+Complete fintech solution for your bank using blockchain.
 Digital bank transactions using Hyperledger Composer Blockchain.

 ## Pre-requisites